 The development process was accompanied by iterative testing.
 First, an internal face validity test was conducted to improve the overall questionnaire format and food list completeness.
-The extended research group (n=10), which included non-nutritionists and individuals eating mixed or vegetarian diets, completed the checklist on working and weekend days.
+The extended research group $(n \ 10)$, which included non-nutritionists and individuals eating mixed or vegetarian diets, completed the checklist on working and weekend days.
 We adapted the instrument based on structured written feedback.
-The new version underwent a standard pretest in everyday life.
-A group of 26 students completed an FRCL, on different days of the week, accompanied by a feedback form.
+The new version underwent a standard pre-test in everyday life.
+A group of twentysix students completed an FRCL, on different days of the week, accompanied by a feedback form.
 They evaluated ease of use of the FRCL given instructions and examples; the closed-ended list of foods confused some persons.
 Reference portions were mostly considered adequate.
-Median daily Na (3.5g) and K (2.6g) intakes were in the range of population intake data from earlier salt studies in Switzerland (5.
-Daily Na (salt) intakes above 3.94g (10g) (N=8) could be explained by food selection and reporting mistakes, or may be related to defined reference portion sizes.
+Median daily Na (3.5 g) and K (2.6 g) intakes were in the range of population intake data from earlier salt studies in Switzerland^(5,23).
+Daily Na (salt) intakes above 3.94 g (10 g) (n 8) could be explained by food selection and reporting mistakes, or may be related to defined reference portion sizes.
 To reduce the potential risk of unrecorded or falsely allocated foods, more specific food examples were added to selected subgroups, and the format of the add-on option was simplified.

-We used the resulting FRCL (28) in the intervention trial.
+We used the resulting FRCL(28) in the intervention trial.
 The trained research staff explained how to use the tool and interpret the closed-ended food list to every participant.
 To determine individual daily Na intake, we calculated the mean daily intake from the FRCL data from three consecutive days and by food group.
-Discretionary salt use was indicated by the use of salt or salt containing condiments on at least one of three days.
+Discretionary salt use was indicated by the use of salt or salt-containing condiments on at least one of 3 d.

-We hypothesized that the FRCL produces a valid estimate of population Na intake via food.
-Although discretionary salt use was not quantitatively assessed, we used the qualitative information (use vs. no use as described above) to refine the evaluation of Na intake assessed using the FRCL by subgroup analysis.
+We hypothesised that the FRCL produces a valid estimate of population Na intake via food.
+Although discretionary salt use was not quantitatively assessed, we used the qualitative information (use v. no use as described above) to refine the evaluation of Na intake assessed using the FRCL by subgroup analysis.
 We thus could estimate approximate Na intake from discretionary salt using linear regression analysis.
 We assumed that over- and underreporting by participants balance out at the group level.